emmanuel-akpandara/emmanuel-akpandara/README.md

-# Hello, I'm Emmanuel 👋
+# Hello, I'm Emmanuel

 I'm a curious and driven Computer Science graduate who thrives at the intersection of **data, AI**, and **software engineering**.
-I love building smart, scalable solutions — from intelligent web applications to robust data pipelines — that turn ideas into impact.
+I love building smart, scalable solutions, from intelligent web applications to robust data pipelines that turn ideas into impact.

 Whether it's developing full-stack systems, crafting machine learning models, or architecting cloud-native infrastructure, I enjoy the creative process of solving real-world problems through code.